Exclusive: Australia to accept first Central American refugees under U.S. deal - sources

 "The deal has become yet another test of (Turnbull's) leadership," Kelly said.
 "If it fails, that will be a big black mark against him, and he knows that."

 Australia's hardline immigration policy requires asylum seekers intercepted at sea to be sent for processing at the camps on Manus and Nauru.
-The system, criticized by the United Nations and human rights groups, has cost taxpayers A$4.9 billion ($3.9 billion) since it was introduced in 2013, Australian officials said earlier this month.
+The system, criticised by the United Nations and human rights groups, has cost taxpayers A$4.9 billion ($3.9 billion) since it was introduced in 2013, Australian officials said earlier this month.

 Refugees are told they will never be settled in Australia.

-Australia had hoped to have the bulk of the refugees resettled in the United States by the end of October, when the center on Manus will close after a PNG court ruling.
+Australia had hoped to have the bulk of the refugees resettled in the United States by the end of October, when the centre on Manus will close after a PNG court ruling.

-(This story has been refiled to add former U.S. President Obama's first name in paragraph 2)

 Additional reporting by Yeganeh Torbati in WASHINGTON; Editing by Lincoln Feast